mozzarellaV8/dea-clanlabs/readme.md

 On `geocode()`: There may be a conflict with this coordinates in this repository - when I reached my google API limit I'd switch the geocode `source` from 'google' to 'dsk' (the wonderful [Data Science Toolkit](http://www.datasciencetoolkit.org/about), which sources from OpenStreetMap.
 Looking back, would've preferred to maintain consistency.

 Another issue I faced, was that with only two states left to geocode, I realized I probably could have written a function to go through the directory of state .csv files and saved a lot of repeated coding.
 Well, there's a disclaimer above that says "student work".
 Also, acquired an API key from google but haven't successfully used it yet.
-Will circle back when taking on the next geocoding task, which will likely be another [DEA dataset - recently released - on federally licensed 'marihuana' locations across the US](http://birrenbach.com/INSTITUTE/foia/dea/).
+Will circle back when taking on the next geocoding task, which will likely be another DEA dataset - recently released - on [federally licensed 'marihuana' locations across the US](http://birrenbach.com/INSTITUTE/foia/dea/).

 #### coincidentally

-On 05.11.216, just as I became curious about a marihuana locations dataset, one magically appeared in my inbox thanks to [Data is Plural](https://tinyletter.com/data-is-plural).
-So I started cleaning the set a bit [here](https://github.com/mozzarellaV8/dea-mj).
+On 05.11.2016: just as I became curious about a marihuana locations dataset, one magically appeared in my inbox thanks to [Data is Plural](https://tinyletter.com/data-is-plural).
+So I started cleaning the set a bit here: [DEA list of organizations licensed to handle marijuana](https://github.com/mozzarellaV8/dea-mj).

 #### examples